 - Screws and inflatable rods

 There are many devices of this type.
-Presented below is an overview and figures representing the various types of pedicle screw based dynamic devices.
+Presented below is an overview representing the various types of pedicle screw based dynamic devices.

-One of the earliest of the pedicle screw based devices was the Graf ligament (Figure 7) which was reported on in 1992.7 This system was developed in Europe and uses braided polyester cables looped around the screws to provide stability while allowing motion.
+One of the earliest of the pedicle screw based devices was the Graf ligament.
+This system was developed in Europe and uses braided polyester cables looped around the screws to provide stability while allowing motion.
 There have been several published reports on the clinical results of this device, and the outcomes have been inconsistent.8-11 The variation in results may be due to differences in the patient populations operated on and/or in the outcome assessments used.
 This device is currently only available in the U.K.

 In This Article: